AmSirus/ece597/Individual-Participation.md

 - ## **Lian Duan**: Naive Bayes
 I implement a Naive Bayes classifier to address the machine learning task.
 The process began with data preparation, including loading the dataset, handling missing values, and encoding categorical variables.
 I then split the data into training and testing sets and addressed class imbalance using the SMOTE technique.
 For feature extraction, I use TfidfVectorizer to convert text data into numerical features and train a MultinomialNB classifier
--I train and test the data under Naive Bayes module.
+- I train and test the data under Naive Bayes module.
--I obtain that the accuracy after smote is 99.38%, and the percision is 71%, recall is 97%, and F1-score is 79%.
+- I obtain that the accuracy after smote is 99.38%, and the percision is 71%, recall is 97%, and F1-score is 79%.
--And I trained the data with Naive Bayes modle, after training, the accuracy is 0.9975, and the macro avg recall is 0.76, while the weighted avg one is 1.00.
+- And I trained the data with Naive Bayes modle, after training, the accuracy is 0.9975, and the macro avg recall is 0.76, while the weighted avg one is 1.00.
 For the F1 score, value of macro avg is 0.84, the weighted avg one is 1.00.
 Both of the precision are 1.00

 - ## **Xiaotian Gan**: LLM - t5-base